y4gamilight/github-admin-portal/README.md

 - Migration between remote and local storage have some issues, it can replace fully data by lack of data
 - The index items and local storage data are different, causing a flash of changes when the app opens due to remote data updating and replacing local data.
 - Network errors and some error cases are not handled.
+– Testing on a real device and iOS 12 has not been completed yet.

 ### 5. Areas for Improvement
 - Support for GitHub API token refresh.